slowernews/wisdom-tldr/chapters/chapter_appendix.md

 make the exercise: imagine you life in 10years. possible futures

-> *'Finding a place to die is an important thing to do.' -- Nagasaki* -->
+> *'Finding a place to die is an important thing to do.' -- Nagasaki*

+> *'I never worry about the future.
+It comes soon enough.' -- Albert Einstein* -->